moamjad0794/eks-cluster-with-bastion/README.md

 #### 8. **EKS Cluster**
 - Control Plane is managed by AWS
-- Configured to allow public access only from your IP (Picksup Automatically)
+- Configured to allow public access only from your IP (Picks up Automatically)
 - Private endpoint for internal communications

 #### 9. **EKS Managed Node Group**